 - frozen berries

-- chopped and frozen bananas
+- sliced, frozen bananas

 - frozen stone fruit, like cherries, peaches, or plums

 - sorbet, gelato, frozen yogurt, or ice milk